-The delicate Bovet Amadeo Fleurier -a collection of “convertible” watches that can serve as a pendant, or a table clock, or simply a good old wristwatch depending on your mood of the day- was first revealed a year ago as a concept model.
-Apparently, the watch was welcomed by target groups.
-Anyway, it was almost inevitable that the Swiss brand would present a production version of the watch as a special edition model for the upcoming St. Valentine’s day.
-Offered as a Bovet Fleurier Saint Valentin 2011 Mille Fleurs edition, the watch seems to be available in at least half a dozen versions featuring different materials, colors, and flowers including Pansy (ref.
+The delicate Bovet Amadeo Fleurier -a collection of “convertibles” that can serve as pendants, or table clocks, or simply be worn on a wrist depending on your mood of the day- was first revealed a year ago as a “concept.”
+Apparently, the collection was welcomed by target groups.
+Anyway, it was almost inevitable that the Swiss brand would present the production version as a special edition model for the St. Valentine’s day.
+Offered as a Fleurier Saint Valentin 2011 Mille Fleurs edition, the new model is available in at least half a dozen versions featuring different materials, colors, and flowers including Pansy (ref.
 AF39010-SD123-LT07,) and Rose (ref.
 AF39013-SD123-LT02, pictured above).

 The watch comes through the transformations literally in a matter of seconds and makes a lasting impression on the audience.
 However, like a Zippo lighter, it requires a certain amount of skill to be done in a truly brilliant fashion.
 So, as always: practice the moves before attempting to make the impression.
 Practice makes perfect, you know.

-The main point of attraction of this special edition series are the hand-painted dials that feature different flowers.
+The main point of attraction of this special edition series is the choice of hand-painted dials that feature different flowers.

 The setting crown itself is also adorned with a huge diamond cabochon.

-Although the 11BA12 self-winding caliber cannot be called a technical marvel, it is finely decorated with the 22-carat rose gold oscillating weight sporting a gorgeously executed Fleurisanne motif.
+Although the 11BA12 self-winding caliber cannot be called a technical marvel, it is finely decorated with the 22-karat rose gold oscillating weight sporting a gorgeously executed Fleurisanne motif.

 To my taste, the new Bovet Saint Valentin 2011 Mille Fleurs is the best choice when you are in search of an “I still love you” present.

-Bovet Fleurier Saint Valentin 2011 Mille Fleurs automatic watch specification
+Bovet Fleurier Saint Valentin 2011 Mille Fleurs specification

 Price: $66,700 USD (MSRP, ref.
 AF39010-SD123-LT07 “Pansy” in white gold and diamonds) / $72,000 USD (MSRP, ref.
 AF39013-SD123-LT02 “Rose” in rose gold and diamonds)